gravitational/teleport/docs/2.0/enterprise.md

 A role in Teleport defines the following restrictions for the users who are assigned to it:

-* **OS logins** a user is allowed to use.
-For example you may not want your interns to login as "root".
+* **OS logins**: The typical OS logins traditionally used.
+For example, you may not want your interns to login as "root".
-* **Allowed Labels**: if set, a user will be allowed to login **only** into the nodes with these labels, perhaps you want to [label your staging nodes](admin-guide.md#labeling-nodes) with the "staging" label and update the `Intern` role such that the interns won't be able to SSH into a production machine by accident.
+* **Allowed Labels**: A user will be allowed to only log in to the nodes with these labels.
+Perhaps you want to label your staging nodes with the "staging" label and update the `intern` role such that the interns won't be able to SSH into a production machine by accident.
-* **Session Duration** also known as "Session TTL" is a period of time a user is allowed to be logged in.
+* **Session Duration**: Also known as "Session TTL" - a period of time a user is allowed to be logged in.

 The roles are managed as any other resource using [dynamic configuration](#dynamic-configuration) commands.
-For example, lets create a role "Interns".
+For example, let's create a role `intern`.

 First, lets define this role using YAML format and save it into `interns-role.yaml`: